globewalldesk/revuu/README.md

 ### 3.4 (December 15, 2018)
 Improved sorting and searching:

 Added sorting of tasks by ID (date added) and average score.
 Display history of reviews (in task view).
 Allowed partial (and regex) search of tags.
 Added Bootstrap to supported tech.
 Small bug fixes.

+### 3.5

+Automatically move user to the next question to review (after prompt) after recording a review; also, add an 'x' shortcut to do that directly.
+Added search/sort for tasks without tags (other than default tags); type 'notags'.
+Started debugging issue launching (Sinatra) server from app.